gamemanual0/gm0/source/docs/robot-design/power-transmission/belt.rst

 Terms
 =====

-* Pitch diameter (PD) refers to the imaginary circle which is traced by the middle of the belt as the pulley rotates.
+* :term: `Pitch diameter` (PD) refers to the imaginary circle which is traced by the middle of the belt as the pulley rotates.
   The outer edge of the circle is halfway between the outer face of the belt and the top face of the pulley groove. :math:`PD = (tooth * pitch)/\pi`